Description

 Impact

 The vulnerability exists in @fastify/reply‑from and @fastify/http‑proxy where the library processes the client’s Connection header after the proxy has injected its own headers.
 This allows an attacker to list those proxy‑added headers in the Connection header value, causing the library to strip them from the upstream request.
 The result is that routing, access‑control, or security headers that the proxy added are removed, enabling the attacker to bypass proxy‑enforced controls or redirect traffic.
-This flaw is a form of HTTP header manipulation (CWE‑644) that compromises the integrity and confidentiality of requests handled by the proxy.
+This flaw is a form of HTTP header manipulation (CWE‑644) and header injection that can lead to header spoofing or denial of service (CWE‑444), compromising the integrity and confidentiality of requests handled by the proxy.

 Affected Systems